venu-uppala/melb_weather_data/README.md

 ```Bash
 docker-compose up --build
 ```
-Go to `exec` tab of postgres docker container to execute below listed commands to see the ingested data or use GUI tool like Dbeaver to connect to the postgres db.
+Go to `Exec` tab of postgres docker container to execute below listed commands to see the ingested data or use GUI tool like Dbeaver to connect to the postgres db.
 ```Bash
 # To connect to the postgres db created on the fly using docker-compose
 psql -U postgres -d melb_weather_data